huggingface/hub-docs/docs/hub/webhooks.md

 After registering a webhook, you will be notified of events via an `HTTP POST` call on the specified URL.
 The payload is encoded in JSON.

-To determine the nature of the event, you can look at the `event` and `domain` fields in the payload.

 You can check the last payloads sent in the activity tab of the webhook page, as well as replay webhooks.